-In the 2018 Honours Awards, Tracey Spicer was made a member of the Order of Australia for her service to broadcast media as a journalist, television presenter and her work as an ambassador for social welfare groups.
+In the 2018 Honours Awards, Tracey Spicer was awarded an AM for her service to broadcast media as a journalist, television presenter and her work as an ambassador for social welfare groups.

 Last year Tracey published her book ‘ The Good Girl Stripped Bare’.
 She describes it as a ’femoir’ – part memoir, part manifesto about the barriers women face in the workplace.
 Tracey is one of Australia’s best know women in media and has worked as a news anchor for national news, current affairs and lifestyle programs for a number of networks.